The Financial Aid Team is here to help you navigate the world of student funding!

 Alberta Works Grant Funding

-Alberta Works Learner Income Support (AWIS) Program, administered by Alberta Employment and Immigration (AE&I):
+Alberta Works Learner Income Support Program, administered by Alberta Human Services:

 - Provides grants for books, tuition and living allowance

-- Provides financial support for adult residents of Alberta who are attending full-time programs
+- Provides financial support for adult residents of Alberta who are attending full-time or part-time studies

 - Supports education that offers the most expedient route to employment